Electrochemical promotion of catalysis: Aqueous electrolyte solution at ambient temperatures

 In contrast to solid electrolyte systems under high temperatures (usually higher than 200 °C), EPOC has rarely been reported in low-temperature aqueous systems (particularly at room temperature).
 Only a few examples have been demonstrated for the EPOC in an aqueous electrolyte solution at ambient temperature: H_{2} oxidation at Pt catalyst surface in alkaline solutions, hydrocarbon isomerization reaction occurring at the nanoparticulate Pt catalyst, hydrazine oxidation operating at the Ni alloy catalyst in alkaline media, and reduction at the Pd-based gas diffusion electrode.
 Even though the perturbation of the local work function and tuning of surface binding strengths of intermediate species were suggested as the origin for the EPOC effects in the liquid electrolyte systems as similar to the EPOC examples of high-temperature solid electrolyte systems, thorough theoretical studies supported by clear experimental evidence have not been addressed.
-Very recently, it was additionally hypothesized for the cases of the hydrazine oxidation and the CO_{2} reduction that the mechanistic origin of the EPOC phenomena observed in these cases can be contributed to structurally non-disparate transition states and/or surface bound intermediate species for the corresponding bifurcated faradaic and non-faradaic reactions.
+Very recently, it was additionally hypothesized for the cases of the hydrazine oxidation and the CO_{2} reduction that the mechanistic origin of the EPOC phenomena observed in these cases can be attributed to structurally non-disparate transition states and/or surface bound intermediate species for the corresponding bifurcated faradaic and non-faradaic reactions.